mryap/fierce-robin/src/pages/posts/guide-for-wordpress-static-sites.md

 There isn't a universal definition of “fast” vs “slow.”
 Speed, i.e the loading time of your site is the most important metric My assertion: Take action if your site page loading speed > 15 seconds [Time to Interactive (TTI)](https://web.dev/interactive/)!

+#### Hire Me
+I migrated an Irish SMB's WordPress site to a new hosting provider without losing any content.
+On another project, I use WP Fastest Cache, image scaling and WP Smush to improve the WordPress website performance.
+I can help to improve your WordPress site, add features, improve usability and search rankings.